blakezimmerman/coin-notifier/README.md

 }
 ```

-For example, to check the price of Ethereum every 15 minutes and send notifications at a max rate of once an hour when it drops below $1000, the `config.json` might look like this:
+For example, to check the price of Ethereum every 15 minutes and send notifications at a max rate of once an hour when it drops below $1000 or exceeds $1300, the `config.json` might look like this:

 ```
 {
   "notifications": [
     {
       "currency": "ethereum",
+      "thresholds": [
+        {
           "thresholdType": "price_usd",
           "compareBy": "lt",
           "threshold": "1000",
+        },
+        {
+          "thresholdType": "price_usd",
+          "compareBy": "gt",
+          "threshold": "1300",
+        }
+      ],
       "apiInterval": 900000,
       "smsRate": 3600000,
       "recipients": [